2010 Volvo V70 Performance

 Handling and Braking

 Though the V70's handling dynamics don't impress, test drivers still find it adequate for everyday performance.

-- "The 2010 Volvo V70 has a smooth and refined ride befitting its premium status.
+- "The 2009 Volvo V70 has a smooth and refined ride befitting its premium status.
 Don't expect to have any fun, however, as the V70's light steering and ample body roll put the kibosh on any handling hijinks.
 Nevertheless, the V70 is markedly smaller than most crossover SUVs, so it feels more maneuverable in tight spots." -- Edmunds

 - "On a German autobahn, the big brakes demonstrated reassuring retardation with no perceptible fade or judder after several 140-to-60-mph decels." -- Motor Trend